 Table of Contents

-This simple balsamic reduction recipe is a must-learn for all home cooks.
-It’s one of those cooking techniques you’ll come across in all kinds of recipes, so learning how to make balsamic vinegar reduction early on will save you a lot of stress.
+Balsamic Reduction is a must-learn technique for all home cooks.
+It’s one of those cooking building blocks that are part of so many delicious recipes, so learning how to make this savory balsamic vinegar sauce will boost your cooking skills.

-This recipe is really quick and easy!
-All you need is balsamic vinegar, however I like to mix in a bit of honey to make it even sweeter.
-This is totally optional, but it makes a difference.
-Especially if you want to use this on fruits or desserts!
+This recipe is really quick and easy.
+All you need is balsamic vinegar; however, I like to mix in a bit of honey to make it even sweeter.
+This is totally optional, but if you want to use this on fruits or desserts it adds the perfect element.

 In various recipes, you might see this called balsamic reduction, balsamic vinegar reduction, balsamic glaze, etc. They’re all referring to this, so you can use it in lots and lots of recipes!